usnistgov/trojai-example/README.md

 - Team: The team name you selected.
 - Loss (Cross Entropy): Your loss for a given submission.
-- Execution Date:
+- Execution Date: When the container was executed on the server.
-- File Date:
-- Errors, Status Code:
+- File Date: The file modified date of the file executed on the server.
+This timestamp might change if you changed the file while your job was in the input queue
+- Pasing Errors: Any errors which stem from parsing your output results files.
+- Launch Errors: Any errors which stem from running your containter.

 ## Output Logs

-When your submission is run, all output logs are uploaded to the TrojAI NIST Google Drive run completion before being shared with your team email.
+When your submission is run, all output logs are uploaded to the TrojAI NIST Google Drive upon completion.
+The log files are then shared only with your team email.

-The log will be named "<team name>.out".
+The log will be named "<team name>-sts.out" or "<team name>-es.out" depending on which server the job ran on (Smoke Test Server = STS, or Evaluation Server = ES).

 The log will be overwritten by subsequent submission evaluation runs.
 So if you want a persistent copy, download and rename the file from Google Drive before your next submission.